USS Wahoo (SS-238): First patrol, August – October 1942

-On 23 August 1942 Wahoo got underway for her first war patrol, seeking Japanese shipping in waters west of Truk, particularly in the area between the Hall Islands and the Namonuito Atoll.
+On 23 August 1942, Wahoo got underway for her first war patrol, seeking Japanese shipping in waters west of Truk, particularly in the area between the Hall Islands and the Namonuito Atoll.
 On 6 September, her third day in the area, Wahoo fired three Mark 14 torpedoes at her first target, a lone freighter; all missed, and the ship turned toward Wahoo, apparently with the intent to ram.
 The submarine dodged, fearful of counterattack from the air.

-She continued to patrol the Truk area until 20 September, when she decided to leave the southwest part of the patrol area and explore south of the Namonuito Atoll.
+She continued to patrol the Truk area until 20 September, when she left the southwest part of the patrol area to explore south of the Namonuito Atoll.
 Under a bright moon and clear sky, the submarine sighted a freighter and her escort.
 Wahoo fired three torpedoes; all missed.
 A fourth hit the target, which was thought to take a port list and settled by the stern.
 Four minutes later, a series of three underwater explosions wracked the freighter.
-Wahoo was chased by the escort but escaped by radically changing course in a rain squall.
+Wahoo was chased by the escort, but escaped by radically changing course in a rain squall.
 Though credited at the time with a freighter of 6400 LT, postwar analysis of Japanese shipping records by JANAC showed no sinking at this time or place.